deepub/CosmosSQLCalipers/README.md

 # CosmosSQLCalipers
-CosmosSQLCalipers is a Cosmos SQL API benchmarking utility.
+CosmosSQLCalipers is a basic Cosmos SQL API benchmarking utility.
 It enables developers to model and understand the impact of the following parameters:

 + Document sizes
 + Partition key based SELECT queries vs point reads